cburgwin/Master-thesis-/README.md

 Subgroup Z |1:1:1 ratio for T1 vs. T2 vs. C| 1:1:2 ratio for T1 vs. T2 vs. C| 1:1:1 ratio for T1 vs. T2 vs. C|

 Within the substudies, patients are randomized to the different arms with either complete randomization or block randomization.
 The block size depends on the randomization strategy: for **R-I** a block size of 3 was chosen for all three subgroups.
 The idea was to thereby allocate more subjects to the treatment arm in subgroups X and Y. For **R-II** a block size of 2 for subgroups X and Y was chosen and for subgroup Z a block size of 4.
 As result, overall more patients are randomized to the control arm.
 In **R-III** a block size of 2 was chosen for subgroups X and Y and a block size of 3 for subgroup Z to achieve an equal ratio within each subgroup.
 For simplicity the smallest block size that meets the desired ratio for each randomization strategy was chosen for the simulation.

-Figure 4.3 provides an overview of the considered randomization strategies and the implications for the different subgroups.
-The figure emphasizes that for subgroup Z in order to achieve a 1:1:1 ratio for T1 vs. T2 vs. C, within the substudies a ratio of 2:1 for T1 vs. C and T2 vs. C is employed.
-That this is possible has been stressed by Figure 4.2 which shows that for subgroup Z there is no difference between a trial with two substudies and a traditional multi-arm design.

 To generate the trial data, different total sample sizes are considered (n = 30, 75, 150, 300).
 The sample size per arm is influenced by the different randomization strategies introduced above.
 For example, for **R-I** the sample size per arm for a total sample size of 150 is 50 while for **R-II** the sample size per arm for a total sample size of 150 is, for example, 37:38:75 for T1 vs. T2 vs. C. The stopping criterion after which the analysis is conducted is that the total number of patients is enrolled in the trial.